veeru153/treview/README.md

 # Treview

 Toggle list visibility in Trello.
-A replacement for Trellist cause that kept breaking.
+A replacement for Trellists cause that kept breaking.

 ## Installation